 When I reach the stage of confirming the itinerary and passenger details, entering my credit card number, and clicking the “Book Now” button to pay, I am much more confident on a computer versus a smart phone.
 I definitely don’t want to make costly booking mistakes such as getting the date wrong or spelling my name incorrectly on an electronic ticket.

 Wait, did I just say that?
 I don’t personally recommend working while on vacation, but if you need to occasionally respond to email chains, edit a work document, or hold a video conference call while traveling, Chromebooks are an excellent desktop PC or Mac replacement.
 You can do many of the same things with your phone, but it’s nice to have the keyboard for typing as well as the full screen for editing and handling multiple tasks at once.

 On second thought, strike this 5th reason why Chromebooks are the best devices to take on vacation.
 I don’t want to encourage mixing business with leisure.
 Work-life-vacation balance is what VacationCounts is all about, so do try your best to leave your work at the office and your life at home.
 You’ll be happy you did!

 OK there are at least 4 awesome reasons why Chromebooks are ideal for traveling on vacation.
 For computers and electronics I often do my research in-store and read reviews online, but shop at Amazon to get the best price.
 I know I’m getting a good deal and I know it will arrive quickly.
 Shop via my partner links to check out the wide range of Chromebooks and support VacationCounts in the process.

-Note: Google, Chromebook, Pixel, Microsoft, Apple, Mac, Windows, Office and other mentioned brands are all trademarks ™ or registered trademarks ® of their respective owners.
+Note: Google, Chromebook, Pixel, Microsoft, Apple, Mac, Windows, Office and other mentioned products and brands are all trademarks ™ or registered trademarks ® of their respective owners.
 Some links in the post are to affiliate vendors where a commission may be earned, but this never affects the content nor costs the reader.